muneebali500/word-counter-clone-react/README.md

 ## Introduction

 This is a clone project of [word counter website](https://wordcounter.net/).
-My purpose of creating this project is to showcase and improve my React skills using React hooks.
+My purpose in creating this project is to showcase and improve my React skills using React hooks.
 The project demonstrates information about the content user writes in a word editor.
-The user can change case of the words to Sentence Case, Title Case, Lower Case and Upper Case.
-The User can find and replace words, download content in MS Word file etc. Also the project provides information about number of words, sentences, paragraphs etc. in a text content.
+The user can change the case of the words to Sentence Case, Title Case, Lower Case, and Upper Case.
+The User can find and replace words, download content in MS Word file, etc. Also, the project provides information about a number of words, sentences, paragraphs, etc. in text content.

 [Link to Live Project](https://wordcounterclone.netlify.app/)